Neighbourhood Community Infrastructure Levy (NCIL) Fund

 Where can I get help to develop my project ideas?

-You are welcome to have a 1 to 1 appointment with a member of the NCIL team or with our capacity-building partners, CVS Brent.
-Please contact firstname.lastname@example.org to book.
+We encourage you to have a 1 to 1 appointment with a member of the NCIL team or with our capacity-building partners, CVS Brent.
+Please contact email@example.com to book.

 For further information, read the guidance contained in these web pages along with Brent Council’s standard terms and conditions of funding